0xPwny/Apkatshu/README.md

 # Apkatshu
-- Apkatshu is a Tool for extracting urls , emails , ip address , and interesting data from APK files
+- Apkatshu its a Tool for extracting urls , emails , ip address , and interesting data from APK files

   <img src="img/Apkatshu.png" alt="apkatshu">